 Amanda is a Speech Language Pathology Assistant at NAPA Center, with more than 5 years of experience working in the communicative disorders field.
 As a bilingual therapist, she is motivated and determined to encourage communication in any way shape or form.
 She enjoys eating spicy foods, binge watching shows on Netflix, and eating mochi donuts with her husband, her cat, Hendrix, and her dog, Lebowski.

-NAPA Center is a world-renowned pediatric therapy clinic, offering pediatric therapy for children of all ages in traditional or intensive settings.
+NAPA Center is a world-renowned pediatric therapy clinic, offering pediatric speech therapy for children of all ages in traditional or intensive settings.
 With six clinic locations and intensive therapy pop-up sessions worldwide, NAPA is committed to helping children lead their happiest, healthiest lives.
 At NAPA, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.